Beat the heat! Be Safe in Summer. Part 1

 ◉ Check-in on others - Many people are loathed to complain if ill.
 If you suspect that a co-worker is succumbing to a heat-related illness raise your concerns with a manager.

 Dress Appropriately and Protect Yourself - If you work outdoors even for only part of the day, remember to protect yourself from the sun - by covering exposed skin with lightweight clothing which is designed to protect you again sun or and heat.
 Use sunscreen and reapply regularly.
 Wear a hat that shades your ears and neck and sunglasses.

 The E-Cool® range of products helps you stay cool on those hot days.
-The E-Cool® range has strategically placed E-Cool crystals which keep your upper body, head, and neck cool.
+The E-Cool® range has strategically placed E-Cool crystals that keep your upper body, head, and neck cool.